25 Funny Mom Sayings That Will Make You Laugh Out Loud

 Actually, the kid who sleeps in is my favorite

 “I don’t have a favorite kid; you all annoy me equally.”
 This is usually followed by the question, “Can you love someone without liking them very much?”
-At least you’re not doing any of these 10 scary parenting mistakes.

 “If you jump off that wall and break your legs, don’t come running to me.”
 This goes right along with “Why are you crying?
 I’ll give you something to cry about!”
 Don’t miss more funny mom quotes that will have you cry-laughing.